-Susan Sarver joined the Buffett Institute in 2014.
-Her work focuses on ensuring a skilled, informed, and diverse early childhood workforce in Nebraska and the nation.
-She is chair of the Nebraska team that is working with the National Academy of Medicine to examine state and national efforts based on recommendations from the recent consensus report Transforming the Workforce for Children Birth Through Age 8: A Unifying Foundation.
-She also is working with the Nebraska Early Childhood Workforce Commission that is developing a comprehensive plan of action for expanding and strengthening the state’s early childhood workforce.
-Her research has been devoted to studying rural families living in poverty as well as continuity between parents and teachers.
-Sarver is on leave as an associate professor of child, youth, and family studies at the University of Nebraska ̶ Lincoln, where she provided leadership for undergraduate programs in early childhood education.
-She received her bachelor’s degree in psychology from Washington & Lee University in Virginia, and a master’s degree and Ph.D. in child and family development from the University of Georgia.
+Susan Sarver joined the Buffett Institute in 2014 as director of workforce planning and development.
+The workforce program takes on the critical issues that affect the quality and quantity of early childhood professionals in Nebraska, such as professional preparation and qualifications, workforce compensation, funding, and public commitment.
+As part of this work, the Institute convened the Nebraska Early Childhood Workforce Commission, which in 2020 released its report and recommendations.
+The workforce program’s focus now is on achieving the goals co-created with the commission.
+Sarver’s research has been devoted to studying rural families living in poverty as well as continuity between parents and teachers.
+She is on leave as an associate professor of child, youth, and family studies at the University of Nebraska ̶ Lincoln, where she provided leadership for undergraduate programs in early childhood education.
+Sarver received her bachelor’s degree in psychology from Washington & Lee University in Virginia, and a master’s degree and Ph.D. in child and family development from the University of Georgia.

 - Studying rural families living in poverty